• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 Pial collateral score 5

-Collaterals from ACA to occluded MCA territory (Pial collateral score 1)
+Collaterals from the ACA to the occluded MCA territory (Pial collateral score 1)

 Pial collateral score